jenisys/parse_type/README.rst

 `parse_type`_ extends the `parse`_ module (opposite of `string.format()`_)
 with the following features:

-    * build parse_types for common use cases (enum/mapping, choice)
+    * build type converters for common use cases (enum/mapping, choice)
-    * build a parse_type with a cardinality constraint (0..1, 0..*, 1..*)
+    * build a type converter with a cardinality constraint (0..1, 0..*, 1..*)
-      from the parse_type with cardinality=1.
+      from the type converter with cardinality=1.
-    * compose parse types from other parse types
+    * compose a type converter from other type converters
     * an extended parser that supports the CardinalityField naming schema and creates missing type variants (0..1, 0..*, 1..*) from the primary type converter